-Discover the very best traditional food to try in France with tabl.com, ready to explore and uncover the origins of some long-standing French favourites.
+Discover the very best traditional food to try in France with tabl.com, where we have food tours in Paris.
+As well as wine tours in Provence.
+All of which designed explore and uncover the origins of some long-standing French favourites.

 Food tourism is big business in France, especially with the likes of food and drink experiences in Paris or food and wine tasting in Bordeaux.
 However, wherever you decide to visit, each region has it’s own delicacies and cuisines.

 Although below, we start our journey by taking a look at some of the more famous dishes to try in France.

 While you may start your day with a coffee and croissant, there’s so much more to taste on our food tours in Paris.